AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 <hr style="height:15px; visibility:hidden;" />
 ## Conda install

 > **NOTE:** If you are on a new silicon Mac with with an Apple M chip, but you installed a conda for the Intel x86_64 architecture (as I recommended for reasons explained [here](/unix/conda-intro#getting-and-installing-conda){:taret="_blank"}), this is one case where it's better to install the arm64 version of edirect.
-So use second example to install below.
+So use the second example to install below.

 ```bash
 conda create -y -n edirect -c conda-forge -c bioconda -c defaults -c defaults entrez-direct